aws-samples/serverless-eda-insurance-claims-processing/README.md

 Your project has been successfully initialized and connected to the cloud!
 ```
-!!! - Make a note of amplify app id.
+> :stop_sign:  Make a note of amplify app id.
 You will need this in later steps if you are using AWS CodeCatalyst.

 Next, run `amplify push` to create amplify backend resources in your AWS account.